Champions League possible line-ups and team news: Quarter-final first legs

 Misses next match if booked: Alberto Moreno, Parejo, Rulli

-Bayern: Neuer; Pavard, Süle, Upamecano, Hernández; Kimmich, Goretzka; Sané, Müller, Coman; Lewandowski
+Bayern: Neuer; Pavard, Süle, Hernández, Davies; Kimmich, Goretzka; Sané, Müller, Coman; Lewandowski

 Misses next match if booked: Hernández